Josef Meixner: Career

 In 1934, Meixner became an Assistant in theoretical physics to Karl Bechert at the University of Giessen.
 Also in 1934, he joined the Nazi paramilitary SA.
 In 1937, he became a Lecturer and also joined the Nazi party.
 From 1939 to 1941 he was a lecturer at the Humboldt University of Berlin.
 Serving in the German army, from September 1941 he was stationed at the weather station at Vadsø, Finnmark, Norway.

-In 1942, he was appointed “Extraordinary” Professor of theoretical physics and Director of the Institute of Theoretical Physics at Rhine-Westfalian Institute of Technology, Aachen, Germany.
+In 1942, he was appointed “Extraordinary” Professor of theoretical physics and Director of the Institute of Theoretical Physics at the RWTH Aachen University in Germany.
 However, he could not take up this position until he was released from the armed forces in the summer of 1943.
 Meixner received a denazification certificate (Persilschein) with the help of his PhD advisor Sommerfeld, one of the few German scientists untainted with Nazi affiliation, who wrote that Meixner had never been a supporter of the Nazi system but in his circumstances it would have been very difficult for him to avoid joining the SA.
 Meixner was promoted to “Ordinary” Professor in 1949.

 After Sommerfeld's death in 1951, Meixner edited a volume and new editions of two other volumes of Sommerfeld's six-volume Vorlesungen über theoretische Physik.

-Meixner conducted research and taught graduate courses at the Institut für theoretische Physik of the Rheinisch-Westfälische Technische Hochschule Aachen (RWTH Aachen).
-Literature citations, as well as doctorates granted to his students, put Meixner at RWTH Aachen, or just Aachen, for years in each of the decades from the 1950s until his death in 1994.
+Meixner conducted research and taught graduate courses at the Institut für theoretische Physik of the RWTH Aachen University.
+Literature citations, as well as doctorates granted to his students, put Meixner at RWTH Aachen University, or just Aachen, for years in each of the decades from the 1950s until his death in 1994.
 He was known for his work on the physics of deformable bodies (rheology), thermodynamics, statistical mechanics, Meixner polynomials, Meixner-Pollaczek polynomials, and spheroidal wave functions.